Skip to content

 Daniel S. Schiff

-Daniel S. Schiff is an Assistant Professor of Technology Policy in the Department of Political Science at Purdue University and founding Co-Director of GRAIL, the Governance and Responsible AI Lab.
-As a policy scientist with a background in philosophy, he studies the formal and informal governance of AI through policy and industry, along with AI’s broader social and ethical implications in domains including education, criminal justice, finance, and public administration.
+Dr. Daniel S. Schiff is an Assistant Professor of Technology Policy in the Department of Political Science at Purdue University and founding Co-Director of GRAIL, the Governance and Responsible AI Lab.
+As a policy scientist with a background in philosophy, he studies the formal and informal governance of AI through policy and industry, as well as AI’s social and ethical implications in domains like education, labor, misinformation, and criminal justice.

-Before academia, Daniel served as the founding Responsible AI Lead at JP Morgan Chase & Co. and as Secretary of the IEEE 7010-2020 standard, the first AI ethics industry standard focused on the impacts of AI on human well-being.
-His research and commentary have been featured in the New York Times, Washington Post, CNN, TIME, the Brookings Institution, The Conversation, and MIT Technology Review, and his work has informed policy efforts by the OECD, the European Parliament, Australia’s National Science Agency, and the U.S. Department of Commerce.
+Before academia, Daniel served as the founding Responsible AI Lead at JP Morgan Chase & Co., Secretary of the IEEE 7010-2020 standard - the first AI ethics industry standard focused on the impacts of AI on human well-being - and Director of Research, Evaluation, and Planning at the Philadelphia Education Fund.
+His research and commentary have been featured in outlets such as the New York Times, Washington Post, CNN, WIRED, The Atlantic, and MIT Technology Review, and his work has informed policy efforts by the OECD, the European Parliament, Australia’s National Science Agency, and the U.S. Department of Commerce.

 Mentorship